After A Scare With Ovarian Cancer, I Found Myself Asking, “Do Second Opinions Matter?”Angela Banker

-When you get informed of having something that could potentially be cancerous, do you fret over it?
-To an extent, yes.
+When you get informed of having something that could potentially be cancerous, do you immediately fret over it?
+Yep.
 Do you want more information about it?
 Of course!
 Do you feel the need for a second opinion?
 Probably.

 I scheduled an appointment with my oncologist.
 His recommendation was to seek my surgery in Seattle.
 He felt that with my family history of breast cancer, it may be best to seek out a specialized surgeon.
 Besides, if I do fall into that 13% chance category, my little valley I live in would not be able to accommodate the extra “cancer” surgery that would be needed.
 He said it would be better to do it all in one surgery than in two.
 That made perfect sense to me.

 My husband and I had a wonderful conversation with a high-risk breast and ovarian doctor.
-She too does not believe the tumors growing are cancerous.
+She, too, does not believe the tumors growing are cancerous.
 That helped ease my concerns a little.
 She came up with a plan of attack that sounded much better than the original plan.
 We will remove the right ovary only.
 A pathologist will take a look at it immediately.
-If it’s not cancerous, then they’ll close me up – leaving me my left ovary to continue producing hormones and will allow me to continue on my family plan.
+If it’s not cancerous, then they’ll close me up – leaving my left ovary to continue producing hormones.
+This will allow me to continue on my family plan.
 However, if it is cancer, then she will begin to remove the left ovary, fallopian tubes, uterus, and lymph nodes.

 I’m not one to doubt my doctors or feel a second opinion is needed; I trust them and their knowledge.
 In this case though, it didn’t hurt to have someone else look at the images and blood test results.
 After all, my husband and I had differing opinions at first.
 Whereas I wasn’t going to stand still while (what could be) cancer grew in my body, he didn’t want us to jump to conclusions without talking to the doctors more thoroughly and exploring all of our options.